noahmcgill/artissimo/README.md

 - [PostgreSQL](https://www.postgresql.org/) - Database
 - [Supabase](https://supabase.co/) – Authentication

+### Core Concepts

+Artissimo was designed to host learning content in a book-based structure.
+Below are definitions of some core concepts:

+* **Users**: Users of the app, which come in four permission-based flavors: admin, instructor, student, and guest
+    * Each user type is associated with a slightly different in-app view
+* **Books**: Collections of chapters
+* **Chapters**: A knowledge entity containing text, inline reflection questions, and attached media
+* **Courses**: Segmented groups of users
+    * A course is associated with one book, allowing users of the course to access the chapters within the book

 ### Data Models

-Artissimo was designed to host learning content in a book-based structure.
-It supports four user types: admins, instructors, students, and guests.
-Each has varying levels of access to resources.
-Below is a diagram of the data models, designed with [dbdiagram.io](https://dbdiagram.io/).
+Below is a diagram of the database models (created using[dbdiagram.io](https://dbdiagram.io/)):

 ![Artissimo data models](./public/data-models.png "Artissimo Data Models")